Douglas Academy A GSG School

 Thank the school

 Parents and pupils often have cause to acknowledge the help and support they have received from their schools, for example in helping in the choice of further education or careers.
 "Say thank you" allows you to send a quick note of appreciation to the school in general or to an individual teacher.

 This is a thank you to your school, teacher or careers adviser who helped you to get where you are now.

 Please fill in the fields below, which we will transform into a letter of thanks from you to them.

 What The Good Schools Guide saysNo 'significant number' from ethnic minorities and no problems with religious festivals - 'praying (as in five times a day) never an issue'.
 Not for layabouts - a doing school.
 Stunning state school for musicians, which moved to a split, new, fantastic, state of the art campus in 2009 - worth moving house for if you are not in the catchment area, even if you aren't...

-Since September 2008, Mr Seamus Black MA (50s), educated at St Xavier School, Coatbridge (a local-ish lad, then), read Italian and French at Glasgow University and came to the old Douglas Academy for a year - 'to get to know the traditions', having been previously deputy head of Shawlands Academy.
-He still teaches when he can and is often 'out and about' - a wandering head, he keeps a beady...
+Head since September 2008, Mr Seamus Black MA (50s), educated at St Xavier School, Coatbridge (a local-ish lad, then), read Italian and French at Glasgow University and came to the old Douglas Academy for a year - 'to get to know the traditions', having been previously deputy head of Shawlands Academy.
+He still teaches...

 Special Education Needs